Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - [SQL persistence](/persistence/sql/) using the SQL Server implementation
 - [NHibernate persistence](/persistence/nhibernate/) using the Sql Server and Oracle implementation
-- [RavenDB](/persistence/ravendb) versions 3.5.x and 4.x of the RavenDB database server
+- [RavenDB persistence](/persistence/ravendb) versions 3.5.x and 4.x of the RavenDB database server
+- [Azure Storage persistence](/persistence/azure-table) version 2.4.x compatible timeouts stored in Azure Storage tables

-NOTE: Additional persisters and targets will be added before NServiceBus version 8 is released.
-Namely Azure Storage as a source, and Amazon SQS transport as a target.
+NOTE: Additional targets will be added before NServiceBus version 8 is released.
+Namely Amazon SQS transport as a target.

 ## Supported transports